spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/oryx-localization.md

 - Pluralization: for example, `You have {count} {count, plural, one {item} other {items}} in cart`.
 - Selects: for example, `{gender, select, male {He} female {She} other {They}} invited you to party!`.

 Other ICU capabilities, such as [number formatting](https://unicode-org.github.io/icu/userguide/format_parse/numbers/) or [date and time formatting](https://unicode-org.github.io/icu/userguide/format_parse/datetime/) can be loaded in addition.
-Most likely, it's not needed in your project, because Oryx uses the standard [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) API, which is widely supported.
+Most likely, it's not needed in your project because Oryx uses the standard [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) API, which is widely supported.

 ## Using the i18n directive in components